OpenEvalProject/evals/manuscripts/elife-96317/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0495fxg12 Institut Pasteur, Université Paris Cité, Unité Plasticité du Génome Bactérien Paris France
+1. Institut Pasteur, Université Paris Cité, Unité Plasticité du Génome Bactérien Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-2. https://ror.org/02en5vm52 Sorbonne Université, Collège Doctoral Paris France
+2. Sorbonne Université, Collège Doctoral Paris France ([ROR:02en5vm52](https://ror.org/02en5vm52))
-3. https://ror.org/0495fxg12 Institut Pasteur, Université Paris Cité, Bioinformatics and Biostatistics Hub Paris France
+3. Institut Pasteur, Université Paris Cité, Bioinformatics and Biostatistics Hub Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-4. https://ror.org/0495fxg12 Institut Pasteur, Université Paris Cité, Proteomics Platform, Mass Spectrometry for Biology Unit Paris France
+4. Institut Pasteur, Université Paris Cité, Proteomics Platform, Mass Spectrometry for Biology Unit Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-5. https://ror.org/0495fxg12 Institut Pasteur, Université Paris Cité, Department of Computation Biology, Bioinformatics and Biostatistics Hub Paris France
+5. Institut Pasteur, Université Paris Cité, Department of Computation Biology, Bioinformatics and Biostatistics Hub Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-6. https://ror.org/0495fxg12 Institut Pasteur, Université Paris cité, Epigenetic Chemical Biology Unit Paris France
+6. Institut Pasteur, Université Paris cité, Epigenetic Chemical Biology Unit Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-7. https://ror.org/03xjwb503 Université Paris-Saclay, CEA, CNRS, Institute for Integrative Biology of the Cell (I2BC) Gif sur Yvette France
+7. Université Paris-Saclay, CEA, CNRS, Institute for Integrative Biology of the Cell (I2BC) Gif sur Yvette France ([ROR:03xjwb503](https://ror.org/03xjwb503))
-8. https://ror.org/04vfs2w97 Université de Lorraine, CNRS, Inserm, UAR2008/US40 IBSLor, Epitranscriptomics and RNA Sequencing Core Facility and UMR7365 IMoPA Nancy France
+8. Université de Lorraine, CNRS, Inserm, UAR2008/US40 IBSLor, Epitranscriptomics and RNA Sequencing Core Facility and UMR7365 IMoPA Nancy France ([ROR:04vfs2w97](https://ror.org/04vfs2w97))
-9. https://ror.org/02y3ad647 Department of Microbiology and Cell Science, University of Florida Gainesville United States
+9. Department of Microbiology and Cell Science, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-10. https://ror.org/02y3ad647 University of Florida Genetics Institute Gainesville United States
+10. University of Florida Genetics Institute Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))

 † Corresponding author

 ## Abstract

 Tgt is the enzyme modifying the guanine (G) in tRNAs with GUN anticodon to queuosine (Q). tgt is required for optimal growth of Vibrio cholerae in the presence of sub-lethal aminoglycoside concentrations.
 We further explored here the role of the Q34 in the efficiency of codon decoding upon tobramycin exposure.
 We characterized its impact on the overall bacterial proteome, and elucidated the molecular mechanisms underlying the effects of Q34 modification in antibiotic translational stress response.
 Using molecular reporters, we showed that Q34 impacts the efficiency of decoding at tyrosine TAT and TAC codons.
-Proteomics analyses revealed that the anti-SoxR factor RsxA is better translated in the absence of tgt .
+Proteomics analyses revealed that the anti-SoxR factor RsxA is better translated in the absence of tgt.
 RsxA displays a codon bias toward tyrosine TAT and overabundance of RsxA leads to decreased expression of genes belonging to SoxR oxidative stress regulon.
 We also identified conditions that regulate tgt expression.
 We propose that regulation of Q34 modification in response to environmental cues leads to translational reprogramming of transcripts bearing a biased tyrosine codon usage.
 In silico analysis further identified candidate genes which could be subject to such translational regulation, among which DNA repair factors.
 Such transcripts, fitting the definition of modification tunable transcripts, are central in the bacterial response to antibiotics.

 ## Introduction